What to consider before agreeing to give early inheritance

 Where to turn for help and advice

-You can also look for a chartered account by searching on the website of the Institute of Chartered Accountants in England and Wales.
+You can also look for a chartered account by searching on the website of the Institute of Chartered Accountants in England and Wales(find.icaew.com opens in a new tab).

 Making a will

 It’s important that you draw up a will to make sure that your assets are distributed according to your wishes when you die.
 If you have fairly simple affairs, there are lots of cheap online will writers.
-You can find one by looking on The Times’ website.
+You can find one by looking on The Times’ website(www.thetimes.co.uk opens in a new tab).

 If you don’t set up a will before you die, your assets will be distributed according to the law.
 This generally means they will go to your spouse, or your children and grandchildren.
 Dying without a will is called dying intestate.
 It tends to make the process of tying up your affairs a little more lengthy and time-consuming for your family.